 Therefore, to transform trauma into self-love, resilience and self-compassion, awareness and kindness need to be brought to all levels of experience: the mind, the heart and the body.

-For women and girls who have been violated, many remain disconnected from the sensations within their bodies.
-To support women and girls to gently reconnect with their bodies, we use trauma informed yoga and mindfulness practices and Somatic ExperiencingTM.
+For women and children who have been violated, many remain disconnected from the sensations within their bodies.
+To support women and children to gently reconnect with their bodies, we use trauma informed yoga and mindfulness practices and Somatic Experiencing®.
 These practices are not invasive and impact the central nervous system on a very subtle level, enabling rewiring of the brain and neural connections to take place.

-For many women and girls who have been sexually abused and exploited, they lack the words to express what and how they feel and to talk about their experiences.
-The expressive art therapies provide a safe, intuitive medium for women and girls to express what how they think and feel.
+For many women and children who have been sexually abused and exploited, they lack the words to express what and how they feel and to talk about their experiences.
+Expressive art therapy provides a safe, intuitive medium for women and children to express what how they think and feel.
 As Transpersonal Art Therapist Pat Allen reminds us, “art is a way of knowing.”

 Through expressive art therapies, we can bridge the gap between what is felt and what cannot be expressed verbally: we can create a new way of making sense and learning about our experiences.

-Psychological therapies enable women and girls to determine a pathway out of their trauma and to re-write an empowering new narrative for themselves.
+Psychological therapies enable women and children to determine a pathway out of their trauma and to re-write an empowering new narrative for themselves.